Verifiable Learning for Robust Tree Ensembles: Efficient Robustness Verification

 We introduce the following operator to have a suitable way of referring to the result of the three facts above:

-Fact~\ref{fact:pairwise-orthogonality-0},~\ref{fact:pairwise-orthogonality-inf}, and~\ref{fact:pairwise-orthogonality} imply that we do not actually need to explicitly compute the vector $\vec{\delta}$ in Eq.~\ref{eq:composite-perturbation} if we just want its $L_p$-norm, which is exactly our case because we just need to check whether such norm does not exceed $k$.
-Since $\vec{\delta}$ results from the sum of pairwise orthogonal vectors, we can use Eq.~\ref{eq:operator_oplus} to compute the norm directly from the norms of the orthogonal vectors, i.e., the verification algorithm can operate on scalars rather than vectors, thus reducing its complexity by a $d$ factor.
+Fact~\ref{fact:pairwise-orthogonality-0},~\ref{fact:pairwise-orthogonality-inf}, and~\ref{fact:pairwise-orthogonality} imply that we do not actually need to explicitly compute an adversarial perturbation if we just want its $L_p$-norm, which is exactly our case because we just need to check whether such norm does not exceed $k$.
+Since any adversarial perturbation against a large-spread ensemble results from the sum of pairwise orthogonal vectors, we can use Eq.~\ref{eq:operator_oplus} to compute the norm directly from the norms of the orthogonal vectors, i.e., the verification algorithm can operate on scalars rather than vectors, thus reducing its complexity by a $d$ factor.

 In light of these considerations, we now revisit the tree traversal from Section~\ref{sec:one-tree} to show that we can compute for each leaf of the tree just a scalar $\Delta = ||\vec{\delta}||_p$, where $\vec{\delta} = \var{dist}(\vec{x},H)$ and $H$ is the hyper-rectangle which would normally annotate the leaf.
 Similarly to the linear-time tree visit described in~\cite{ChenZS0BH19} for the $L_\infty$-norm, the idea is to maintain one \emph{global} hyper-rectangle during the visit instead of one hyper-rectangle \emph{per node}.
 Ultimately, this reduces the time complexity from $O(nd)$ to the optimal $O(n)$, since the hyper-rectangle is not copied from parent to children.
 The optimized variant of the algorithm is described in the {\sc Reachable} procedure of Algorithm \ref{alg:tree-annotation}.
 This $O(n)$-time algorithm for arbitrary $L_p$-norm is, in fact, a combination of the $O(n)$-time algorithm of~\cite{ChenZS0BH19} (which works only for the $L_\infty$-norm) with the generalization to any $L_p$-norm of~\cite{WangZCBH20} (which however runs in $O(nd)$ time).